Shropshire Star

 and on Freeview 262 or Freely 565

-When Shrewsbury stone-skimmer Emily Bailey phoned me last week to let me know of her and her dad's successes at an international competition in Germany, there was only one question on my mind: "Can you teach me?"
+When Emily phoned me to let me know of her and her dad's successes at an international competition in Germany, there was only one question on my mind: "Can you teach me?"

 Thankfully, an enthusiastic reply came from the 22-year-old and a plan was formed.

-A few days later I was standing on the banks of the River Severn with Emily and her father, 52-year-old stone skimming extraordinaire, Gary Bailey.
+A few days later I was standing on the banks of the River Severn in Shrewsbury with Emily and her father, 52-year-old stone skimming extraordinaire Gary Bailey.

-Gary's list of accolades is impressive: He won the British title twice in 2016 and 2023, this year his team, The Backwall Boys, won the world championships in 2024 and just three weeks ago he took first place at the Berlin Masters.
+Gary's list of accolades is impressive: He won the British title twice, in 2016 and 2023; earlier this year his team, The Backwall Boys, won the world championships; and just three weeks ago he took first place at the Berlin Masters.

 Champion stone skimmers, Emily and Gary Bailey